-- The patient's first name, middle initial (if known) and surname. - The patient's date of birth, gender and NHI number. - The patient's school's decile score. - The school name and School ID number of the school the patient attends.
+- The patient's first name, middle initial (if known) and surname. - The patient's date of birth, gender and NHI number. - The patient's school's decile score. - The school's name and School ID number of the school the patient attends.

-Note: School decile scores and school ID numbers can be found on the Ministry of Education's website: https://www.educationcounts.govt.nz/data-services/directories/list-of-nz-schools
+Note: School Equity Index Score and school ID numbers can be found on the Ministry of Education's website: https://assets.education.govt.nz/public/Documents/our-work/changes-in-education/Equity-funding-guidance-for-schools.pdf